MedSolut AG

 12.2021 Durability of the mask

-How can you recognise approved, high-quality masks?
+How can I recognize approved, high-quality masks?

 • The type-identical marking is also not missing.